moigagoo/cliar/docs/cookbook/customparser.rst

     usage: customparser.py [-h] {personify} ...

     This CLI demonstrates the usage
     of a custom arg parser.

     optional arguments:
       -h, --help   show this help message and exit

     commands:
       {personify}  Available commands:
-        personify  This method uses a custom ``string_to_person``
+        personify  This method uses a custom ``string_to_person`` parser to convert input string into a ``Person`` instance *before* handling it.

     $ python customparser.py personify -h
     usage: customparser.py personify [-h] person

     This method uses a custom ``string_to_person``
     parser to convert input string into a ``Person`` instance *before* handling it.

     positional arguments:
       person

     optional arguments:
       -h, --help  show this help message and exit

     $ python customparser.py personify "Abe Lincoln"
     First name: Abe